farhan0167/otto-m8/README.md

 - Deploy your workflows to get a Docker container that serves your workflow as a REST API.
 - Keep a trace of every workflow run of your deployed workflows.

+> [!IMPORTANT]
+> Breaking changes:
+> - This project is still in its early development phase and as a result changes will be pushed that can break your existing workflows.

 ## 🚀 Getting Started

 ### Prerequisite: